Testing quantum speedups in exciton transport through a photosynthetic complex using quantum stochastic walks: Modeling exciton transport in FMO complex

-The units of energy are $cm^{-1}$ (we follow the usual spectroscopy convention of expressing energy in terms of the wavelength of photon with that energy, \textit{i.e.,} $1 cm^{-1} \equiv 1.23984\times 10^{-4}eV$).
+The units of energy are $cm^{-1}$ (we follow the usual spectroscopy convention of expressing energy in terms of the wavelength of photon with that energy, i.e., $1 cm^{-1} \equiv 1.23984\times 10^{-4}eV$).
 The model uses the above Hamiltonian, padded with zeros to construct an $8 \times 8$ matrix, so as to describe coherent evolution.
-For QSW using pure dephasing we use the Lindblad operators- defined as in Eq.~\ref{pure-dep} $ {\hat{L}}_{k}=\sqrt{|H_{ii}|}|i\rangle\langle i|$.
-There is an unique value of $k$ for each vertex pair $i,j$.
-The sum in Eq.~(\ref{QWS_def2}) extends over all $i,j$ such that $k=N^{2}$.
-An extra Lindblad operator is used for the sink: ${\hat{L}}_{k}=\sqrt{\alpha}|8\rangle\langle 3|$, where $\alpha$ determines the rate of absorption at the sink (here $\alpha=100$ as in Ref.\cite{QSWalk}).
-Through these Lindblad operators we incorporate incoherent scattering as well as dephasing.
-The initial density matrix is given as $\rho(0)=|6\rangle\langle 6|$, assuming the initial excitation being localized at site $6$.
-Since temperature doesn't appear in QSW we try to make a one to one correspondence between our simulation of the total site coherence(see section IV.A below) with the same simulation in Ref.~\cite{Hoyer_2010}.
-This gives us the equivalent $\omega$ values for particular temperatures. $\omega=0.19$ corresponds to temperature of $77K$ and $\omega=0.486$ corresponds to $300K$.
-This equivalence between $\omega$ and temperature is got by comparing the plot of total site coherence Fig.~2(a) of this work, with Fig.~3(c) of Ref.~\cite{Hoyer_2010}.
-The procedure to calculate the total site coherence is given in the next section.
+For the case of QSW model with pure dephasing, we use the set of Lindblad operators, see Eq.~(\ref{dep-incoh}), ${\hat{L}}_{k}=\sqrt{|H_{ii}|} |i\rangle \langle i|$.
+There is a unique value of $k$ for each vertex pair $i,j$, in this case $i=j$.
+For this case, the sum in Eq.~(\ref{QWS_def}) extends over all $i$ such that $K=N$.
+Here, we get CTQW for $\omega=0$ while $\omega=1$ shows no transport for the pure dephasing scattering scheme.
+An extra Lindblad operator is used for the sink: ${\hat{L}}_{k}=\sqrt{\alpha}|8\rangle\langle 3|$, where $\alpha$ determines the rate of absorption at the sink (here $\alpha=100$ as in Ref.~\cite{QSWalk}).
+Through these Lindblad operators we incorporate pure dephasing scattering.
+The initial density matrix is generally taken as $\rho(0)=|6\rangle\langle 6|$, assuming the photon is captured at site $6$.

+The pure dephasing model is not new to quantum open systems using master equation approach.
+In fact one of the first papers to deal with exciton transport in photosynthetic complexes, see Ref.~\cite{rebentrost2009environment}, used a pure dephasing approach.
+The justification for using it is that quantum transport efficiency in a photosynthetic complex can be enhanced by a dynamical interplay of the system Hamiltonian with pure dephasing induced by a fluctuating environment while fully coherent hopping leads to localization.
+However, the use of pure dephasing model in quantum stochastic walks per se and the definition of Lindblad operators as in Eq.~(2) where the dephasing rate is fixed by the matrix element of the Hamiltonian, was first given in the paper which introduced quantum stochastic walks, Ref.~\cite{QSW_def}.
+In this paper it has been shown that a pure dephasing model of quantum stochastic walks does not provide a mapping to a classical random walk.